phrase/slimkeyfy/README.md

 ```unix
 slimkeyfy path/to/your/dir/ en path/to/your/en.yml
 ```
-A Backup (.bak) of the old file will be created e.g. index.html.slim => index.html.slim.bak
+A Backup (.bak) of the old file will be created e.g. index.html.slim => index.html.slim.bak.
+Providing ---no-backup creates the backups temporarily and deletes them right after you apply your changes. (be careful!)

 Example Usage
 -